Guitaricet/stable-diffusion/README.md

+# Texty Diffusion

+Making images with in-scene text more realistic.

-# Simplifying Stable Diffusion
+## Changes to original Stable Diffusion repository:

-This fork is aimed to simplify Stable Diffusion repository to allow for easier experimentation with the model, such that fine-tuning, architecture modifications, and improving speed and memory requirements of the model.

 > Original Stable Diffusion repository: https://github.com/CompVis/stable-diffusion

-## Features:

 * bf16 – a lot of minior modifications and fp32 conversions for the operations that don't support bf16 (`interpolate`)
+* Deepspeed support
-* Deepspeed - new training loop (`main_nolightning`) that is easy to read and modify
+* Hand-written training loop (`main_nolightning`) that is easier to read and modify than lightning's one
+* Code restructuring to improve readability
+* LoRa adapters support for UNet
+*

 ## Requirements
 A suitable [conda](https://conda.io/) environment named `ldm` can be created and activated with:

 ```
 conda env create -f environment.yaml